A Spatial Logic for Simplicial Models

+Let us take into account the models $\mathcal{M}_3$ and $\mathcal{M}_4$ induced by the simplicial complexes $\mathcal{K}_3$ and $\mathcal{K}_4$ in Figure~\ref{imm:bisimulation}-(B).
+In this case we have that $\mathcal{M}_3$ is not lower-bisimilar to $\mathcal{M}_4$.
+Indeed, it is easy to see that no simplicial complex in $\mathcal{K}_4$ is lower-bisimilar to the simplicial $[a_6, a_7, a_{11}]$ in $\mathcal{K}_3$.
 The proposed spatial-bisimilarity can be used in the scenarios of Section~\ref{MotivatingExample} to identify symmetries in the spatial models.
 In particular, in the context of the \emph{scientific collaborations}, our bisimilarity identifies patterns of interactions among groups of researchers, regardless of their size.
 Moreover, our equivalence is also able to detect areas having the same security level in the emergency rescue scenario.

 Now, we are ready to establish the relationships between $\mathscr{C}$-bisimulation equivalence and the equivalence induced by the standard boolean operators equipped with the neighborhood operator of our logic.
-Given a logic language $L$ and an associated satisfaction relation interpreted over a model, the equivalence $\sim^{\mathscr{C}}_{L}$, induced by $L$-formula, is given by \changedtext{ }
+Given a logic language $L$ and an associated satisfaction relation interpreted over a model, the equivalence $\sim^{\mathscr{C}}_{L}$, induced by $L$-formula, is given by